joshuadavidthomas/django-github-app/README.md

 #### `SyncGitHubAPI`

-For traditional Django applications running under WSGI, the sync client provides a straightforward way to interact with GitHub's API without dealing with async/await syntax or async runtimes.
+For traditional Django applications running under WSGI, the sync client provides a straightforward way to interact with GitHub's API without dealing with `async`/`await`.

 ```python
 from django_github_app.github import SyncGitHubAPI